 You can block the ports that you know can be used to attack your network.
-This stops specified external network services.
+The Firebox denies all traffic to blocked ports on all interfaces.
 Blocking ports can protect your most sensitive services.

 When you block a port, you override all of the rules in your policy definitions.
 To block a port, see Block a Port.